Mike Flynn (American football)

 Michael Patrick Flynn (born June 15, 1974, in Doylestown, Pennsylvania) is a former NFL center.
 He was signed by the Baltimore Ravens as an undrafted free agent in 1997.
 He played college football at Maine.

-Early years
+Early life

 Flynn grew up in Agawam, Massachusetts and attended Cathedral High School in Springfield, Massachusetts, and was a letterman and a standout in football, basketball, and baseball.
 Flynn graduated from Cathedral High School in 1992.

 Professional career

 Going undrafted into the NFL in 1997, Mike Flynn was first signed by the Baltimore Ravens, who released him.
 Flynn was then picked up by the Tampa Bay Buccaneers and Jacksonville Jaguars.
 Resigned by Baltimore, Flynn didn't make his debut until 1998.
 Two years later, the Ravens won Super Bowl XXXV with Flynn as the starting right guard.
 When center Jeff Mitchell signed elsewhere, Flynn shifted to center and played there for the Ravens through 2007.
 Picked up by the New England Patriots in 2008, Flynn was released before the season.